-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th September to 24th October 2008 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered non-project related.
-The exceedances are mainly due to the natural variation. - 5.1.3 Application of discharge licence of the desalination plant is completed.
-Marine water monitoring location at M\RO2 will be commenced once in operation. - 5.1.4 The third monthly coral monitoring was conducted in October 2008.
-No coral mortality, sedimentation or bleaching was recorded at impact station. - 5.1.5 The finalized landscape works plan was submitted by the Contractor in October 2008.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th October to 24th November 2008 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered non-project related.
+The exceedances are mainly due to the natural variation. - 5.1.3 Application of discharge licence of the desalination plant was completed.
+Marine water monitoring location at M_RO2 will be commenced once in operation. - 5.1.4 No coral monitoring was conducted during the reporting month.
+The tentative upcoming monitoring schedule will be carried out in February 2008. - 5.1.5 The finalized landscape works plan was submitted by the Contractor in October 2008.
 There are about 70% of planted trees were death.
+No progress on the replanting was recorded during the reporting month.
 Landscape and visual site audit will commence when replanting work complete. - 5.1.6 No environmental complaint / summon was received during the reporting month.